terralang/terra/docs/api.md

     -- apply map to every element resulting in new list list:map(fn : A -> B) : List[B]

-     -- new list with elements were fn(e) is true list:filter(fn : A -> boolean) : List[A]
+     -- new list with elements where fn(e) is true list:filter(fn : A -> boolean) : List[A]

     -- apply map to every element, resulting in lists which are all concatenated together